SEBI Show Cause Notice: Meaning, & Latest on PACL| 2026

 You’ll need:

-• recent photograph (passport-size, clear background)
+• A recent photograph (passport-size, clear background)

 • PAN card